Lóegaire mac Néill

-Lóegaire (floruit fifth century) (reigned 428–458 AD, according to the Annals of the Four Masters of the Kingdom of Ireland)(died c.
-462), also Lóeguire, is said to have been a son of Niall of the Nine Hostages.
+Lóegaire also Lóeguire, is said to have been a son of Niall of the Nine Hostages.
 The Irish annals and king lists include him as a King of Tara or High King of Ireland.
 He appears as an adversary of Saint Patrick in several hagiographies.
 His dealings with the saint were believed to account for his descendants' lack of importance in later times.
 There are several accounts of his death, all of which contain supernatural elements, some of which concern his wars against Leinster.
+His dates are uncertain as the sources are late. the 17th-century Annals of the Four Masters dates his reign to 428–458 AD.
+Modern historians generally place him in the second half of the fifth century.

 Sons of Niall

 The Irish annals purport to record events in the fifth century, but their reliability is doubtful as such early entries were added in the ninth century or later.
 The chronology of the annals is particularly suspect as it is believed that this was created retrospectively to match what were believed to be the dates of Saint Patrick with the kings named by Patrick's earliest hagiographers, Muirchú moccu Mactheni and Tirechán.
 Both writers had Patrick come to Ireland in Lóegaire's reign and meet with him.
 Since the annals provided two death dates for Patrick, 461 and 493, Lóegaire's reign was made to fit these, and in general the earlier date.
 For the later date, Lóegaire's son Lugaid appears to have served the same adversary role.

 In late prehistoric times, beginning in the fifth century, the ancestors of the Uí Néill—descendants of Niall of the Nine Hostages—expanded into the east midlands of Ireland, southern Ulster and northern Leinster, at the expense of the previous overlords.
 The record of the Irish annals, perhaps unreliable at such an early date, records war between the descendants of Niall and the Leinstermen.
 Although later associated with the conquests in the east midlands, Tirechán's life of Patrick may suggest that Lóegaire's power was centred in Connacht.
 Patrick is said to have met Lóegaire's daughters near Cruachan, a complex of prehistoric sites associated with the kingship of Connacht in legend and in history.

 According to king lists, the earliest of which is dated on internal evidence to the reign of Fínsnechta Fledach (died 697), Niall was succeeded by Lóegaire, who was in turn followed by a second son of Niall, Coirpre, Coirpre by Ailill Molt, one of the few kings not descended from Niall, and Ailill by Lóegaire's son Lugaid.
 Later lists make Nath Í king between Niall and Lóegaire and also omit Coirpre.
 Given the many problems with the record, the dating of Lóegaire's floruit is imprecise, estimates placing it in the second half of the fifth century, c.
 450 to perhaps the late 480s.